Lake Zahl National Wildlife Refuge

 About the Complex

-The Lostwood WMD Complex, located in northwest North Dakota and northeast Montana, encompasses five ND and three MT counties.
-It is comprised of six National Wildlife Refuges and three WMD's.
+The Lostwood WMD Complex, located in northwest North Dakota, encompasses five ND counties.
+It is comprised of 4 National Wildlife Refuges and two WMD's.

 Crosby WMD is managed as part of the Lostwood WMD Complex.

 Learn more about the complex

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.